Housing Element Best Practices

 We hope these examples are useful to city partners and other community stakeholders.
 If you have questions or would like to discuss, please feel free to contact MidPen’s policy and development team:

-Nevada V. Merriman – Policy Director
+Nevada V. Merriman – VP, Policy and Advocacy

-Felix AuYeung – VP Business Development
+Felix AuYeung – VP, Business Development

 We look forward to this important year to set the vision for housing with our local partners and invite collaboration.